Arania/gitpusshuten-website/content/about.md

 There are of course times when you want to SSH in to your server.
 Git Pusshuten isn't about configuring 100% of your server, just the majority of the deployment environment, which in some cases, is enough!
 But, when the need arises, and no module exists, and you don't feel like writing one yourself, then for convenience Git Pusshuten provides you two CLI commands that help you log in through ssh as the deployment user, or the root user.

 <% code do %>
-  $(gitpusshuten user login to staging)
+  $(heavenly user login to staging)
-  $(gitpusshuten user login-root to production)
+  $(heavenly user login-root to production)
 <% end %>

 And you can, as always, do whatever you want.
 Update/upgrade your packages.
 Install other utilities, and such.
 I believe there is a place for a module that contains the "common" installations, such as **imagemagick**, **sphinx**, **memcached**.
 Even though you can always ssh into your server to just run the one-line command, it's still nice to have a module that has 'common' provisioning.
 We could have something like:

 <% code do %>
-  gitpusshuten provision memcached for staging gitpusshuten provision sphinx for staging gitpusshuten provision imagemagick for production
+  heavenly provision memcached for staging heavenly provision sphinx for staging heavenly provision imagemagick for production
   # etc. etc. etc.
 <% end %>